DALLAS – Today in Aviation, Concorde, the world’s only supersonic passenger airliner, made its final flight in 2003.

 End of the Line

-Things turned to the worse when, on July 25, 2000, an Air France Concorde (F-BTSC) crashed shortly after takeoff from Paris CDG.
+Things worsened for the supersonic jet when, on July 25, 2000, an AF Concorde (F-BTSC) crashed shortly after take off from Paris CDG.
 All 109 on board were killed.
 It became the type’s only crash.

-The aircraft was immediately grounded as modifications were made.
+The aircraft was immediately grounded as engineers made modifications.
 This included Kevlar lining to the wings, strengthened tires, and armor-plated wiring to ensure that an accident like this would never happen again.

 On the morning of September 11, 2001, the first Concorde flight with passengers took to the skies for the first time after the grounding.
 Meanwhile, in America, the terrorist attacks that were unfolding would be the final nail in Concorde’s coffin.

-Airbus announced that they would be discontinuing maintenance support for the type and so BA and AF had no choice but to announce Concorde’s retirement on April 10, 2003.
+Airbus announced that they would discontinue maintenance support for the type, so BA and AF had no choice but to announce Concorde’s retirement on April 10, 2003.

 The Last Concorde

-G-BOAF (216) was the final Concorde to be manufactured, as well as the last aircraft to be built at Filton, the world’s oldest aviation plant.
+G-BOAF (216) was the final Concorde to be manufactured in 1978 and the last aircraft to be built at Filton, the world’s oldest aviation plant.

-The Concorde 216 was the final plane manufactured by the famed old Bristol Aircraft Business, with the famous Olympus 593 engines.
-The powerhouse of Concorde was built and developed by the old company until it was taken over by Rolls-Royce.
+‘Alpha Foxtrot’ was the final plane manufactured by the famed old Bristol Aircraft Business, with the famous Olympus 593 engines.
+The powerhouse of Concorde was built and developed by the old company until Rolls-Royce took it over.